pog87/FakeNodes/README.md

 # FakeNodes
 Python code for [Fake Nodes interpolation approach](FakeNodes.ipynb).

+Fake nodes approach gives the possibility to obtain a better interpolation without getting new samples!

+## Quote this work

+To use this work in any scientific report or publication, please cite:

+ * S. De Marchi, F. Marchetti, E. Perracchione, D. Poggiali, *Polynomial interpolation via mapped bases without resampling* [link](https://www.sciencedirect.com/science/article/pii/S0377042719303449), JCAM.

 ![fig1](runge_interp.png)

-Fake nodes approach gives the possibility to obtain a better interpolation without getting new samples!
+## What are Fake Nodes

+Fake Nodes is a novel approach to numerical interpolation that aims to achieve a better interpolation without having to get new samples.
+You can use your samples as they were taken at better/more representative nodes, cheating with the interpolation domain by applying a map.

 ![fig2](runge_lebesgue.png)